 - wearing an ice pack, which may also help to lessen swelling

 - adding extra material to tool and utensil handles for a more comfortable grip

 - taking over-the-counter (OTC) pain medication, such as ibuprofen or naproxen

 People who try OTC medications should be aware that studies have found that they do not provide full relief for people with CTS symptoms.
 They may also increase the risk of gut problems and bleeding.

 The Mayo Clinic suggests that some alternative treatments may help improve the symptoms of CTS.

-Some studies have also recommended that the following methods can provide short-term relief:
+Some studies have also recommended that the

 - Yoga stretching and strengthening exercises may reduce pain and improve grip.

 - Hand therapy techniques used in physical and occupational therapy may relieve symptoms.